Equestrian events at the 2016 Summer Paralympics

-Equestrian at the 2016 Summer Paralympics consists of 11 dressage events, ten for individual riders across five classes, and a single mixed team, mixed category event.
+Equestrian events at the 2016 Summer Paralympics consist of 11 dressage events, ten for individual riders across five classes, and a single mixed team, mixed category event.
 The competitions were held in the Olympic Equestrian Centre in Rio, in September 2016.

 Classification

 Riders are given a classification depending on the type and extent of their disability.
 The classification system allowed riders to compete against others with a similar level of function.

 Athletes are classified according to their functional ability when mounted across four grades and five categories (Ia and Ib, II, III and IV).
 The grading determines the complexity of the movements riders perform with their horses during their tests, ensuring that the tests are judged on the skill of the rider, regardless of their impairment.
 Riders may use permitted assistive devices such as dressage whips, connecting rein bars looped reins, and the like.
 Riders who have visual impairments are permitted to use 'callers' to help them navigate around the arena.

 Riders with recovering or deteriorating conditions such as MS are eligible but must have been reclassified within six months of a World Championships or Paralympic Games to ensure their classification is correct.

 Specialised equipment including prostheses is only allowed where it has been specifically approved.